The Best Beginner Drum Sets for Adults - Under $1000

 Some Helpful Drum Terminology

-- Ply - a ply is a single layer of wood.
-Drum shells are typically made from multiple layers of wood so a 9 Ply shell means it has 9 layers.
+- Ply - A ply is a single layer of wood.
+Drum shells are typically made from multiple layers of wood so a 6 Ply shell means it has 6 layers.
+More is not always better as less plies can also mean a more resonant sound.

 - Drum Throne vs Drum Stool - drummers sit on thrones, pianists sit on stools - other than that they mean the same thing.

 - Cymbals - Crash, Splash, Ride, Hi-Hats...
 Hi-hats and Ride cymbals are often played continuously through parts of a song while crash cymbals are used for accent and in fills.
 Splash cymbals are just smaller, higher pitched versions of crash cymbals.
-For a basic standard set up you'll want to have hi-hats and at least 1 crash cymbal.
+For a basic drum setups you'll want to have hi-hats and at least 1 crash cymbal.
 Most budget drum sets only come with a single crash or a single combined crash/ride cymbal.

-- Drummer's Key - These are used to loosen and tighten the lugs on your drum heads in order to tune them to the pitch you want.
+- The Drum Key - This is used to loosen and tighten the lugs on your drum heads in order to tune them to the pitch you want.
 Drum tuning advice is beyond the scope of this guide but here are some helpful references: What You Need to Know About Drum Tuning by Ben Meyer at Modern Drummer, and Drum Tuning by Gene Okamoto of Pearl Corporation.
 The drum skins often come loose or detached on a new kit so you'll also need the key to properly install/tune them when your kit is delivered.

 Best Beginner Drum Set Selection Methodology

-We went through the entire lists of sub $1000 drum sets at the major online retailers in the USA and selected only the full-sized kits that were complete with all the hardware needed to set up (including cymbals) and start playing the moment your new drum kit is delivered - note that this doesn't always include a drum throne or drum sticks.
+We went through the entire lists of sub $1000 drum sets at the major online retailers in the USA and selected only the full-sized kits that were complete with all the hardware and cymbals needed to start playing the moment your new drum kit is delivered - note that this doesn't always include a drum throne or drum sticks.

-For this 2020 update, we ended up with a short list of 17, featuring the most promising 5-piece or larger drum sets.
-Relevant reviews and ratings data were then processed using the Gearank Algorithm to produce the independent Gearank scores which we used to come up with our recommended list - there were over 1,100 sources that we used.
+For this edition, we ended up with a short list of 18, featuring the most promising 5-piece or larger drum sets.
+Then we collated relevant reviews and ratings data from retailers, forums, magazines and videos for each model which were then processed using the Gearank Algorithm to produce the rating scores out of 100 which we used to come up with our recommended list - and for this update, the sources we analyzed grew to more than 4,600, almost double compared to the previous edition.

-To summarize; the criteria for inclusion were that it had to have all necessary hardware, had to be full-sized which in this case means at least a 20" Kick/Bass drum, and it had to have a minimum of 5-pieces.
+To summarize; the criteria for inclusion were that it had to have all necessary hardware, had to be full-sized which in this case means at least an 18" Kick/Bass drum, and it had to have a minimum of 5-pieces.
 For more information about our methods see How Gearank Works.